KenanBek/dbui/README.md

 - [About `Controller` package - an abstraction over multiple data sources](internal/controller/README.md)

+DBUI is a work in progress, and any feedback/contributions are more than welcome.

+The backlog can be viewed on [GitHub Issues](https://github.com/kenanbek/issues) page.

 ## References

 This project inspired by [k9s](https://github.com/derailed/k9s), [lazydocker](https://github.com/jesseduffield/lazydocker), and [htop](https://github.com/htop-dev/htop).